web-illinois/illinois_framework_project/README.md

 ## After installation

-After your ILFW site is installed, it is recommended that you perform these extra steps:
+After your site is installed, it is recommended that you perform these extra steps:

 * In the "Update Manager Settings" (`/admin/reports/updates/settings`) set the e-mail address to a mailbox you monitor.
 * Change the admin password to something more secure and store it in a password manager